 There is far more information regarding the guidance of the Spirit of Truth than will fit on a web page.
-Please see the Guiding Into Truth Work of the Holy Spirit book in the Free Books page.
+Please see the Guiding Into Truth Work of the Holy Spirit book in the Free Books or the online stores page.

 Seed to Produce Measuring According to Truth

 The first letter of John is filled with teaching showing us how to measure according to truth.
 It tells us the specific measure to use to measure some of the most important truth.
 As we sow the word of 1 John into our hearts it works to help us measure according to truth.

 As we sow 1 John into our hearts we need to keep in mind that John is talking about measuring according to the witness and testimony of the Spirit of truth (1 John 2:27, 4:13, 5:20) and not according to what we think by measuring ourselves by ourselves and comparing ourselves with others - or the witness and testimony of other people who measure us by comparing us with others.
 (2 Corinthians 10:12)